EIGRP Stub Explained

 eigrp query with stubs

 If we configure the branch routers as stub routers, they will not receive queries from our HQ routers.
-This is a very good technique to stop query traffic!
+This is a very effective technique for stopping query traffic.

 Why do we call it a stub?
-You have probably seen one before!
 A tree that is cut off is called a stub…there’s nothing attached to it anymore.

 If you look at our branch routers, they are like a tree.
 There are no other routers behind the branch routers, and we don’t want to use them as backup paths, so why bother querying them?
-EIGRP stubs are not an “all or nothing” solution.
-We have different flavors so you can choose which types of routes the stub router should receive queries or not.
+There are different options to configure EIGRP stub routers:

 • Receive-only: The stub router will not advertise any network.